TABLE OF CONTENTS

 The Texas State Treasury Department Records, 1866-1936, 1950-1964, contains legal documents, financial records, bonds, and correspondence, which document the activities of the Treasury Dept. and its relation to other state offices.
 Correspondence and checks pertain to the return of money on behalf of the General Land Office to individuals as well as to insurance companies binding the State Treasurer, including Charles V. Terrell, M. H. Royston, and W. Gregory Hatcher.
 Insurance policies, memoranda, and registers provide information on deposits, bonds, warrants, and securities received by the State Treasurer from numerous insurance companies in the United States.

-A portion of these records is stored remotely.
+A portion of this collection is stored remotely.
 Advance notice required for retrieval.
 Contact repository for retrieval.